JuliaGraphics/Luxor.jl/docs/src/index.md

 # Introduction to Luxor

 Luxor provides basic vector drawing functions and utilities for working with shapes, polygons, clipping masks, PNG images, and turtle graphics.

-The idea of Luxor is that it's easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, utilities, and simplified functions.
-It's for when you just want to draw something without too much ceremony.

-[Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions.
+It's intended to be an easy interface to [Cairo.jl](https://github.com/JuliaLang/Cairo.jl).

 ## Current status